thelucyclub/Pets/README.md

 - [ ] Have pet take the loot when owner kills another player
 - [ ] Restrict pet inventory access to owner
 - [ ] Drop a pets inventory in a chest if pet dies
+- [ ] Turn on Issues for github repository
+- [ ] Make a gitter chat for repository